Start-ups line up for IPOs amid bullish market, investor demand

 Shifting base

-With bullish public market sentiments, dozens of Indian start-ups that once chose to be based abroad are now queuing to return home due to better initial public offering prospects.
+With bullish public market sentiment, dozens of Indian start-ups that once chose to be based abroad are now queuing to return home due to better initial public offering prospects.

 Razorpay, Pine Labs, KreditBee Zepto, Eruditus and InMobi are flipping back in the coming months in preparation for eventual IPOs.
 Walmart-backed digital payments firm PhonePe and online investment platform Groww have already engineered a reverse flip.